asuyanto/tswd-portfolio/final-project-part-two.md

 | Persuasive & clarity of call to action | Breakdown the action list, add the possible impacts/ benefits, embed AI video on farm |

 To summarize, I did my best in wireframing the story from diverse data that I searched.
 Tie-up them into interesting story is pretty hard for me.
 I am happy that throughout the interviews some of my messages inside the story are well delivered.
-Moreover, the interviews do give me a lot of insights from different perspectives to improve my data viz.
+Moreover, the interviews did give me a lot of insights from different perspectives to improve my data viz.
 How I pick my interviews is really matter for me.
-Some other things that I have ever thought before are comes up to me.
+Some other things that I had never thought before were comes up to me.
 I will improve a lot on the next part!